By using this site, you agree to the Privacy Policy and Terms of Use.

 • 15 ml (1 tbsp) heavy cream or whole milk — or 15 ml non-dairy milk

-• 2 g (1/4 tsp) fine sea salt — balances sweetness and lifts spice
+• 2 g (1/4 tsp) fine sea salt — balances sweetness

 • 2.5 g (1/2 tsp) vanilla extract (optional)

-• Optional: 5 g (1 tsp) cornstarch (or 1 tsp tapioca starch) for thicker, more shelf-stable texture
+• Optional: 5 g (1 tsp) cornstarch or 1 tsp tapioca starch for thicker, more shelf-stable texture

 Detailed Preparation Method for Cinnamon spread

-Total hands-on time: ~5 minutes.
-Target temperatures: warm to 40–50°C (104–122°F) to bloom cinnamon; avoid exceeding 60°C (140°F) to prevent fat separation and sugar recrystallization.
+Total hands-on time: roughly 5 minutes.
+Target temperatures: warm to 40–50°C (104–122°F) to bloom cinnamon oils; avoid exceeding 60°C (140°F) to prevent fat separation and sugar recrystallization.

 3. Taste and adjust.
 Stir in salt and vanilla extract; these small additions sharpen flavor and round mouthfeel.
+If texture seems too loose, use the optional starch technique below to gently thicken without graininess.

 Nutritional Info for Cinnamon spread